dverite/icu_ext/README.md

       zh_Hans_MO | Macau SAR China
       zh_Hans_SG | Singapore

-This list is obtained independantly from the collations declared to PostgreSQL (found in `pg_collation`).
+This list is obtained independently from the collations declared to PostgreSQL (found in `pg_collation`).

 <a id="icu_collation_attributes"></a>